Ban-Zhan/ComplexHeatmap-reference/book/01-introduction.md

 # Introduction {#introduction}

-Complex heatmaps are efficient to visualize associations between different sources of data sets and reveal potential structures.
+Complex heatmaps are efficient to visualize associations between different sources of data sets and reveal potential patterns.
 Here the **ComplexHeatmap** package provides a highly flexible way to arrange multiple heatmaps and supports self-defined annotation graphics.

 ## General design {#general-design}